SVP64 Branch Conditional behaviour

 CTR-test

-Where a standard Scalar v3.0B branch unconditionally decrements
+Where a standard Scalar v3.0B branch unconditionally decrements CTR when

 BO[2]

-is still required to be clear for CTR decrements to be
+is still required to be clear for CTR decrements to be considered,

-considered, exactly as is the case in Scalar Power ISA v3.0B
+exactly as is the case in Scalar Power ISA v3.0B

 - CTR-test=0, CTi=0: CTR decrements on a per-element basis